Find out today how Lanier Law Group can offer unique, affordable solutions and guidance to securing your family's future.

 Gainesville Probate Attorney & Trust Administration Lawyer

 It’s natural for a person to want assurances that their wishes will be carried out when they pass away.
 Wills and trusts are each an important part of estate planning.
 But all plans are carried out by people and decisions on who will run a trust or oversee probate can go a long way toward deciding how smoothly the distribution of assets will run and how closely it aligns with the desires of the deceased.
 A Gainesville probate attorney and trust administration lawyer can serve a valuable role.

 Lanier Law Group serves the broader Northeast Georgia area on a wide range of estate planning matters, including probate and trust administration.
-Call our Gainesville office today at (770) 343-2414 or contact us online to set up a consultation.

 The Probate Process in Georgia

 When a person passes away, the probate process is overseen by the local county.
 Contrary to what’s popularly believed, having a will does not protect your assets from going through probate.
 A will can make the probate process considerably more efficient, and its results are more likely to be aligned with the deceased’s last wishes than if a will didn’t exist.
 But in the absence of a trust, the probate process is the means by which the assets of the deceased are distributed.

 Your Gainesville probate attorney will locate the beneficiaries and inform them of their inheritance.
 The Probate Court will need to validate the will.
 This is a time when anyone who wishes to contest a will can step forward.